This article was originally posted on the 28th October 2017 and updated on October 26th 2018.

 Finally, no visit to Barcelona’s churches is complete without a visit to Gaudi’s unfinished masterpiece, Sagrada Familia.
 This building, that has taken more than one hundred years to complete, is stunning both inside and out.
 Follow the story of its construction as you walk around the outside, where it is clear which sections were completed long ago and those which have just been created, then head inside to discover Gaudi’s love of nature erected in stone and stained glass.

 Contact us today and shout “olé”!...Or tell us that you want to book a Flamenco show with dinner.
-This is the Poble Espanyol option, contact us directly for information on the other location.

 This is just the tip of the iceberg when it comes to Barcelona in November – we’re waiting for you!